ttpscmolinaf/python-can-j1939/README.rst

 Credits
 -------
-This implementation was taken from https://github.com/benkfra/j1939, as no further development took place.
+This implementation was taken from https://github.com/juergenH87/python-can-j1939, as we needed to get information of the bus for the message that was received by the library.

 Thanks for your great work!